Number names

 Output:

-Alternately, we could use the Lingua::EN::Numbers module from the Raku ecosystem.
+Alternately, we could use the Lingua::EN::Numbers module from the Raku ecosystemarrow-up-right.
 It will return similar output for similar inputs as above, but also handles fractions with configurable reduction and denominator, exponential notation, and ordinal notation.

 Output: